-Quickstart: Create and encrypt a Windows virtual machine in Azure with PowerShell
+Quickstart: Create and encrypt a Linux VM in Azure with Azure PowerShell

 The Azure PowerShell module is used to create and manage Azure resources from the PowerShell command line or in scripts.
-This quickstart shows you how to use the Azure PowerShell module to create a Windows virtual machine (VM), create a Key Vault for the storage of encryption keys, and encrypt the VM.
+This quickstart shows you how to use the Azure PowerShell module to create a Linux virtual machine (VM), create a Key Vault for the storage of encryption keys, and encrypt the VM.
+This quickstart uses the Ubuntu 16.04 LTS marketplace image from Canonical and a VM Standard_D2S_V3 size.
+However, any ADE supported Linux image version could be used instead of an Ubuntu VM.

 If you don't have an Azure subscription, create a free account before you begin.